LeeHowes/CPP/in_support_of_coroutines.md

 | Authors: | Lee Howes &lt;lwh@fb.com&gt;<br/>Eric Niebler &lt;eniebler@fb.com&gt;<br/>Lewis Baker &lt;lbaker@fb.com&gt; |

 # Summary
 We believe that we should move forward with merging the Coroutines TS into the IS for C++20.
-While there is some possibility that the Core Coroutines [P1063] work may show some advantages in some areas it is far from clear, and has a long timeline to realise that clarify given the implementation experience we have with the TS already.
+While there is some possibility that the Core Coroutines [P1063] work may show some advantages in some areas it is far from clear, and has a long timeline to realise that clarity given the implementation experience we have with the TS already.

 # Facebook's experience
 Coroutines are increasingly important to Facebook's long term planning, and likely to the standard as a whole.